bluebonnet-data/bbd/roadmap.md

 ## Noah's ideal workflow

-This is Noah's idea of an ideal workflow.

 First, you'd want to explore the data available to you.
 For this, you'd need to specify the geography that you are interested in and how you would want the data broken down.

 ```python